yunsuklee/huddle-landing-page/README.md

 # huddle-landing-page
-A simple, clean and aesthetic huddle landing page using React and Styled Components.
+A simple, clean and aesthetic responsive huddle landing page using React and Styled Components.
 #

 ### Stack